SAP-samples/teched2021-ISP261/exercises/ex1/README.md

 ## Exercise 1.2 Create a Formation

-In this step, you will create a Formation.
-A Formation is used to connect one or more Systems created in the SAP BTP to a runtime.
-This step will be performed at the Global account level of your SAP BTP account.
+In this step, you will create a Formation at the Global account level of your SAP BTP account.
+A Formation is used to connect one or more Systems created in SAP BTP to a specific runtime.

-1. Within your global SAP BTP account, choose the System Landscape > Formations menu options.
-Choose the Create Formation option.
+1. Within your global SAP BTP account, choose the `System Landscape > Formations` menu options.
+Click on the `Create Formation` button.

 ![Register Formation](./images/4-create-formation.png)

-2. Provide a Name, choose your Subaccount where the Kyma runtime is enabled, choose the system name you created in the earlier step.
-Choose Create.
+1. Provide a `Name`, choose your `Subaccount` where the Kyma runtime is enabled and select the `System` name you created in the earlier step.
+Click on `Create`.

 ![Formation Details](./images/5-formation-details.png)

 ## Exercise 1.3 Pair an application

-The pairing process will establish a trust between the CCv2 application and in this case the SAP Kyma runtime.
-Once the pairing is complete, the registration of APIs and business events can be performed.
-This process allow developers to utilize the APIs and business events with the authentication aspects handled automatically.
+The pairing process will establish bidirectional trust between your CCv2 application and the SAP Kyma runtime.
+Once the pairing is complete, the registration of APIs and business events can be performed without dealing with explicit authorizations.

-1. Navigate back to the CCv2 backoffice and go to System > API > Destination Targets.
+1. Navigate back to the CCv2 backoffice and go to `System > API > Destination Targets`.
 Select the `Default_template` and click on the icon next to the trash-bin to create a new Destination Target.

 ![Backoffice](./images/6-backoffice.png)

-2. Paste the token you received from the System registration inside the `Token URL` field and give your connection a name.
-Click Register Destination Target.
+2. Paste the token you copied earlier from the System registration step inside the `Token URL` field and give your connection a name.
+Click `Register Destination Target` button.

 ![Backoffice](./images/8-backoffice-registration-sub.png)

 ## Exercise 1.4 Check connection

-Now that the pairing process is completed, you can check if everything has completed successfully.
+Well done!
+You successfully completed the initial pairing process between CCv2 and Kyma.
+If everything is running smoothly, you should see the following pages on your own CCv2/Kyma systems.

-1. System created successfully
+> System - Created Successfully.

 ![System](./images/9-btp-system-registered.png)

-2. Formation created successfully
+> Formation - Created Successfully.

 ![Formation](./images/10-btp-formation-registered.png)

-3. Backoffice, Kyma registered sucessfully
+> Backoffice - Kyma Registered Sucessfully.

 ![Backoffice](./images/7-backoffice-registration-done.png)

 ## Summary

-Congratulations, you now have a working CCv2<->Kyma connection and are ready to move into the next exercise.
+Congratulations, you now have a working CCv2->Kyma connection and are ready to move into the next exercises.

 Continue to - [Exercise 2 - Exploring Exposed Events and APIs](../ex2/README.md)